Hofstede’s 6 Cultural Dimensions Examples

 Company Rules and Regulations

 Our Company prefers to create a friendly working environment.
-The Company will fire those employees who are indulged in sexual harassment.
-Therefore, every employee has to stay away from any oral and physical harassment.
+The Company will fire those employees who engage in sexual harassment.
+Therefore, every employee must avoid any oral or physical harassment.

-Employees must inform the supervisor or manager at least one hour before starting work if they could be absent or late on that day.
-The Company hates to see employee come to the office late.
+Employees must inform their supervisor or manager at least 1 hour before starting work if they will be absent or late that day.
+The Company hates it when employees arrive late to the office.

-Every employee has to apply for a special vacation at least one month before the expected date of asking for a vacation.
+Every employee must apply for a memorable vacation at least 1 month before the requested date.

-Employees shall follow the dress code according to the directives of the company authorities.
-The Company prefers to see the employee in formal attire.
+Employees shall adhere to the company’s dress code as directed by company authorities.
+The Company prefers that the employee wear formal attire.

-Our Company pays attention to effective communication; therefore, every employee should maintain a productive communication process during interaction with clients, stakeholders, or colleagues.
+Our Company emphasizes effective communication; therefore, every employee should maintain a productive communication process when interacting with clients, stakeholders, or colleagues.
 The best way to maintain effective communication is to use verbal and nonverbal communication cues during the interaction.
 The different types of nonverbal communication are facial expressions, gestures, vocalics, postures, smiles, and eye contact.
 The employees should use these cues to communicate effectively inside and outside the company.

 Additionally, our company focuses on reducing the noise in communication, including interpersonal, group, and mediated communication.
-The communication noise or barriers produce misunderstanding.
+Communication noise or barriers can lead to misunderstandings.
 So, the employees must maintain noise-free communication in the organization.

-The Company pays attention to the employee’s honesty, punctuality, motivation, innovation, and integration while promoting.
+The Company pays attention to an employee’s honesty, punctuality, motivation, innovation, and integration during promotion.

-The Company will provide increments every year based on the employee’s performance.
+The Company will provide annual increments based on the employee’s performance.

 Finally, if employees do not meet the company’s expectations through their conduct and performance, they can take corrective action.